amayevsky/overseer_anomaly_correction/readme.md

 ### To run
 Run front_end.py

-\nBy default it streams images from a webcam to YOLO.
+By default it streams images from a webcam to YOLO.